-That being said, the Convent was “nice” to visit.
+That being said, the Convent in Granada was “nice” to visit.
 Most of the exhibits were religiously related, but when I visited there was also a more modern exhibition room with some cool and interesting sculptures (like the bird mobile in the photo above).

 Cost: 150 cordobas

 Do More in Granada, Nicaragua (that I didn’t!)

 I try to visit cemeteries when I’m traveling (including the beautiful La Paz cemetery, pictured above), but missed out on the one in Granada.